-J5.2 Classification Framework
+J5.1 Classification Framework

-a) The award of Distinction will normally require a minimum of 30 module credits at Distinction grade for a Postgraduate Certificate, 60 module credits at Distinction grade for a Postgraduate Diploma and 90 module credits at Distinction grade for a Master's Degree.

-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021 b) The award of Merit will normally require a minimum of 30 module credits at Merit grade for a Postgraduate Certificate, 60 module credits at Merit grade for a Postgraduate Diploma and 90 module credits at Merit grade for a Master's Degree.
+- a) The award of Distinction will normally require a minimum of 30 credits at Distinction grade for a Postgraduate Certificate, 60 credits at Distinction grade for a Postgraduate Diploma and 90 credits at Distinction grade for a Master's Degree. - b) The award of Merit will normally require a minimum of 30 credits at Merit grade for a Postgraduate Certificate, 60 credits at Merit grade for a Postgraduate Diploma and 90 credits at Merit grade for a Master's Degree.

-J5.3 Classification of postgraduate qualifications and the reuse of module credit a) You may, subject to the conditions in Section H, be able to count postgraduate level modules that have already been included in a qualification towards the credit requirement of a subsequent qualification at a higher level.
+J5.2 Classification of postgraduate qualifications and the reuse of module credit a) You may, subject to the conditions in Section H, be able to count postgraduate level modules or Open University microcredentials (where permitted) that have already been included in a qualification towards the credit requirement of a subsequent qualification at a higher level.

-However, postgraduate level modules that have already been used in classification of an Open University qualification cannot be used to classify a subsequent qualification at the same level or at a lower level.
-For example, modules used to classify a postgraduate Diploma may be used in the classification of a subsequent Masters degree, but module credit used to classify a first taught Master's degree cannot be used to classify a later taught Master's degree.
+However, postgraduate level modules or Open University microcredentials that have already been used in classification of an Open University qualification cannot be used to classify a subsequent qualification at the same level or at a lower level.
+For example, modules used to classify a postgraduate Diploma may be used in the classification of a subsequent Master's degree, but module credit used to classify a Master's degree cannot be used to classify another Master's degree.

-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021 a) When you are registered on a qualification, you will either be awarded or offered an award of a qualification when you have successfully completed all of the appropriate requirements.
-For degree qualifications, you will need to formally accept this offer of an award.
+Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023 a) When you are registered on a qualification, you will either be awarded or offered an award of a qualification when you have successfully completed all of the appropriate requirements.
+When an award is offered, including degree qualifications, you will need to formally accept this offer of an award.